momo20122/project_portfolio/README.md

   A web scraping project for a Data Science class

-  Scraped recipes from the Wiki Cookbook website using Python and an HTML parser package called BeautifulSoup
+  Scraped recipes from the Wiki Cookbook website using Python and an HTML parser library called Beautiful Soup

   Created a recipes dataframe with scraped recipes and stored it in CSV file